 Regular cleaning of the hydroponic system, including brushing and flushing, is crucial for removing algae and restarting with a clean nutrient solution.
 Algae can elevate pH levels during the day, and bacteria from root diseases can cause sudden pH drops, thus regular pH monitoring and control are vital.

-Hydroponic Growing Mediums: What Are Your Options?
+Hydroponics Growing Mediums: What Are Your Options?

 In hydroponics, the soil is replaced by a growing medium, which plays a pivotal role in the growth of plants.
 It provides stability to plant roots while ensuring ample oxygenation.
 Rockwool and coco coir are examples of such mediums used in hydroponics.
 They offer a sterile environment for root development and nutrient absorption.